Nanny Taxes in New York

 Employers in New York State – including household employers – must provide annual sexual harassment prevention training for their employees and are required to establish a sexual harassment prevention policy.

-New York State provides a model sexual harassment prevention policy that employers can adopt as their own.
+New York State provides a model sexual harassment prevention policy that employers can adopt.

 Domestic Violence Victim Leave